sutrolabs/census-docs/datasets/csv-datasets/README.md

 1. Navigating to the dataset details page
 2. Clicking "Update Dataset"
-3. Uploading a new CSV file with the same schema
+3. Uploading a new CSV file
 4. Confirming the update

-### Schema Changes

-When updating a CSV dataset, Census handles schema changes as follows:

-- **New columns** - Added to the dataset
-- **Removed columns** - Preserved in the dataset but marked as deprecated
-- **Data type changes** - Detected and may require confirmation
+This action completely replaces the existing dataset with the new file.

 ## Use Cases for CSV Datasets